Semrush helps you:

 And once you’ve done that, it’s time to transition into the meat of your page.

-For example, I keep my blog post introductions to around 6 lines:
+For example, I keep my blog post introductions to around 6-8 lines in most cases:

 • Blog posts